 “With a lot of young people having just completed their A-levels or GCSEs and now turning their thoughts to the future, this is a great time to capture their imaginations and show that science isn’t just about working in a laboratory or a university.
 Science can make a real difference to people and genuinely save lives.

-“At Hull and East Yorkshire Hospitals NHS Trust, for example, healthcare scientists make up 5% of our entire workforce, that’s one in every 20 people, which shows just how important the role of science is in caring for people.”
+“At Hull University Teaching Hospitals NHS Trust, for example, healthcare scientists make up 5% of our entire workforce, that’s one in every 20 people, which shows just how important the role of science is in caring for people.”